-Businesses have been increasingly using loyalty programs as an effective tool for increasing CLTV, with a 20 percent increase in loyalty program membership over the past decade.
+Businesses have been increasingly using loyalty programs as an effective tool for increasing CLTV, with a 20 percent increase in loyalty program membership over the past decade, according to Hotel Business Review .
 This approach rewards existing customers by giving them something back for staying in the business relationship longer.
 It also helps to identify who the most valuable customers are in the first place.

 4. Value-driven cross-selling and up-selling

 When you walk into your favorite coffee shop to get your morning coffee, you expect to be asked if you want something to eat with it.
 It’s part of the ritual between you and your barista.
 Good thing too.
 What’s more perfect than a buttery croissant with your coffee to start out your day?

 When a cross-sell adds value to your customer, mention the option.
 Wine with cheese, socks with shoes.

 When up-selling, make it worth it.
 30 percent off when you purchase two items.
 A special discount for signing up for a year-long subscription.
 When you increase that average transaction value, you’re maximizing your CLTV.
 Make it worthwhile for your customers, and you may score some customer loyalty points in the process.

 5. Stay relevant with your online presence